mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/15Five-priorities-connector.md

 # 15Five Priorities Microsoft Graph connector (preview)

-With the  15Five Priorities Microsoft Graph connector, your organization in Microsoft 365 can index 15Five priority data, using Microsoft 365 Copilot and Microsoft Search.
+The 15Five Priorities Microsoft Graph connector allows your organization to index 15Five priority data, using Microsoft 365 Copilot and Microsoft Search.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors 15Five Priorities Microsoft Graph connector.
+This documentation is for Microsoft 365 administrators or anyone who configures, runs, and monitors 15Five Priorities Microsoft Graph connector.

 >[!NOTE]
 >The 15Five Priorities Microsoft Graph connector is in preview.
 If you wish to get early access to try it, sign up using [this form](https://forms.office.com/r/JniPmK5bzm).